Thank you for your interest in First Southwest Community Fund.

 Position

 The Navigator role will concentrate primarily on supporting all our specialized programs such as the Rural Women-Led Business Fund (RWLBF), Fortaleza Fund, Socially Disadvantaged Farmers & Ranchers Loan Fund, Intermediary Relending Program, and CLIMBER Fund.
 The Rural Women-Led Business Fund is an initiative from FSWCF to support women-led businesses in rural Colorado, which includes access to grant funding and our educational programming for entrepreneurs and small businesses.
 The Fortaleza Fund is an initiative supporting immigrant-led business owners in Colorado.
 Click here for a full description of FSWCF loan programs.
+The Navigator will work closely with FSWCF’s team to provide direct support to students and organizational support with documents, grant payments, and technical assistance specific to business for all programs.

 Responsibilities